Winter Frequently Asked Questions

 We actively promote winter resilience and work with local groups throughout East and South Ayrshire.

-On receipt of a Winter Resilience Group application we will provide winter equipment, training and personal protective equipment (PPE) to any interested groups who are willing to grit local footways and path access when our resources are not available.
+On receipt of a Winter Resilience Group application we will provide winter equipment, training and personal protective equipment (PPE) to any interested groups who are willing to assist within their community area by gritting local footways and path access.

 Where can i get salt?